-I can not and will not deny my chocoholic cravings, so I dream up chocolate bar recipes a little bit more than is healthy.
-This homemade chocolate bar recipe ends up being a bar that makes a lovely handmade chocolate gift when all dressed up in ribbon.
-That is if you can bare to share some.
+I cannot and will not deny my chocoholic cravings, so I dream up exciting chocolate bar recipes a little bit more than is healthy.
+This quality homemade chocolate bar recipe makes a lovely chocolate gift when all dressed up in ribbon.
+Red for her, blue for him.
 I might give some to me, to celebrate how much I love chocolate…

-I will show you how to make a homemade chocolate bar.
-But not any ordinary chocolate bar, no. This handmade chocolate bar is worthy of a choco-bration.
-It has poppy candy and edible gold glitter for decoration and is stuffed full of pecans, Crunchie bar pieces and peanuts.
+I will show you how to make this homemade chocolate treat.
+This is a step by step recipe so it is simple to make.
+It has popping candy and edible gold glitter for decoration and is stuffed full of pecans, Crunchie bar pieces and peanuts.
 This is a dark chocolate bar but if you prefer you can use milk chocolate instead.

 For this Homemade Chocolate Bar Recipe you will need

 - 600g dark chocolate (I’ve used Lindt easy melt chocolate as some others can be a bit more temperamental to work with!)